satishk01/OpenManus/README.md

 run OpenManus:
 python main.py

-in teh folder config there is a file config.toml by default it is set to claude 3.7 we can switch to claude 3.5 v2 based on our availablity
+in the folder config there is a file config.toml by default it is set to claude 3.7 we can switch to claude 3.5 v2 based on our availablity